 Limiting sugary foods and acidic drinks can help protect tooth enamel.
 When sugar is consumed, bacteria in the mouth produce acids that attack the enamel surface.
 Reducing the frequency of sugar intake — rather than just the quantity — is particularly beneficial.

-Wearing a mouthguard during contact sports can help protect teeth from trauma-related damage.
+Wearing a mouthguard during contact sports can help protect teeth from trauma-related damage, which is another potential cause of toothache.

 Addressing habits such as teeth grinding (bruxism) may also be relevant.
 If you notice signs of grinding, such as jaw stiffness or worn tooth surfaces, discussing this with your dentist can help identify appropriate management options.